charredchar/Klipper-Variable-Speeds/README.md

-# Klipper-Variable-Accel-and-SCV
+# Klipper Variable Speeds
-Scripts for running variable Acceleration and SCV during different features on a print in Klipper.
+Scripts for running variable Acceleration, SCV and Speed during different features on a print in Klipper.

 Shield: [![CC BY-NC 4.0][cc-by-nc-shield]][cc-by-nc]